atesfet/doc_pet_stanford/aif_quantification.rst

 4 Gradient echo (GRE) MRI data

-We will use the MATLAB script that you can downlaod here.
+We will use the MATLAB script that you can downlaod `here <https://github.com/mosszhaodphil/doc_pet_stanford/tree/master/src>`_.

 Estimate AIF